Medical Claims Processing Services

 What Are Medical Claims Processing Services?

 Medical claims processing services cover the end-to-end submission of CMS-1500 (ANSI 837P) and UB-04 (837I) claims: charge entry, multi-stage scrubbing (NCCI, MUE, payer rule library), electronic transmission via clearinghouse, claim status tracking, and rejection resolution.
 The work sits between charge capture and denial management.
-MGMA benchmarks first-pass acceptance at 95% baseline, 98% top-quartile; HFMA reports 41% of practices have no daily clearinghouse rejection process — the largest hidden revenue leak in claims operations.
+No society publishes a first-pass acceptance target; MGMA's free physician-practice measurement is an 8% first-submission denial rate for 2023, unchanged from 2019.

 - 1-business-day clearinghouse rejection resolution SLA